 Figuring out why your dog pees the bed is the first step in preventing it from happening.
 It’s important to remember that no matter how frustrating it is to wash your dog’s bed on a regular basis, punishment isn’t the answer.
 Whether their bedtime troubles are caused by a medical issue, stress, or the natural instinct to mark their territory, being angry will only add to their confusion.
 It’s always a good idea to talk to your vet for insight into your pet’s urinary health and tips for relieving stress and anxiety.

-If your dog frequently suffers from UTIs or bladder control, consider researching a quality supplement such as this that can help prevent the UTI before it occurs.
-There are dozens of highly rated bladder control supplements on Chewy or Amazon.
+If your dog frequently suffers from UTIs or bladder control problems, consider researching a quality supplement such as this that can help prevent UTIs before they occur.

 Lemonade pet insurance is one of the most customizable plans on the market.
 Pet parents can choose from a variety of coverage amounts, preventative and care packages, and optional add-ons.
 You never pay for what you don’t need.